-She went to the picket line

-One morning just at nine,

-And the guards and ginks and company finks

-Came skipping through the morning dew,

-They had their clubs and guns

-They had their knives and bombs

-They stood as still as if they's dead

-When she jumped up and said:

-When the union boys they seen

-This pretty little union queen

-Stand up and sing in the deputy's face

-They laughed and yelled all over the place.
+She went to the picket line, One morning just at nine, And the guards and ginks and company finks Came skipping through the morning dew, They had their clubs and guns They had their knives and bombs They stood as still as if they's dead When she jumped up and said:

+But neither are we men, When the union boys they seen So listen once again: This pretty little union queen If you call us 'brother,' We'll call you 'mothah' Stand up and sing in the deputy's face They laughed and yelled all over the place.
+Sister is the name!
 And you know what they done?

-These two-gun company thugs,

-When they heard this union song,
+These two-gun company thugs, When they heard this union song, words by Woody Guthrie.
 They tucked their tails and run.
+Additional lyrics by Fanchon Lewis and Rebecca Mills Water Indiana and the second